vishnugamini/Deep-learning-model-VGG-16-architecutre-/README.md

 - This model is capable of detecting and predicting 80 different varieties of animals.
 - The model has been developed using deep learning techniques.
 - It has been trained on a dataset consisting of images of various animals.

+## Model Architecture

+- The model architecture used in this project is the VGG-16 architecture.
+- The VGG-16 architecture is a widely-used convolutional neural network architecture known for its excellent performance in image classification tasks.

+## Model Accuracy

-- The model has achieved a training accuracy of 90%.
+- The model has achieved a training accuracy of 90% on the training set.

 ## Repository Contents